LSDtopotools/lsdviztools/README.rst

 Getting started
 ---------------

-You can install lsdviztools with pip
+You can install lsdviztools with pip.

 You can also use our docker container (in the second command you need to change the path after -v to your local directory).
 You first need to install docker: https://www.docker.com/products/docker-desktop